Best Heart Rate Monitors for Running of 2024

 • Smaller size range for strap

 The Polar Verity Sense is an armband heart rate monitor that packs a lot of features into a tiny package.
 Measuring just a hair under three by one centimeters (1 x 0.4 inches), the monitor pod itself is barely larger than the coin batteries powering the chest straps mentioned above.
 This monitor uses green lights on the sensor to measure heart rate.
-The unit is clicked into a plastic holder on an elastic strap that can be worn on the forearm or upper arm and also has a unique holster that can attach to goggles at the temple for heart rate data while swimming.
-We found the strap to be very comfortable on both arm positions and easy to adjust, and our heart rate data was pretty accurate during walking, running, weight training, and cycling activities.
-The battery life of this rechargeable monitor is an impressive 30 hours.
+The unit clicks into a plastic holder on an elastic strap that you can wear on the forearm or upper arm.
+It also has a unique holster that can attach to goggles at the temple for heart rate data while swimming.
+We found the strap to be very comfortable on both arm positions and easy to adjust.

 Sensor Type: Optical, green light | Battery Type: Rechargeable with specific device charger | Battery Life: 30 hours | Strap Sizes: 23-32 centimeters (9-12.5 inches) | Connectivity: ANT+, Bluetooth (2 connections)